russelldavis/watch-faster/README.md

 - Find "Video Speed Controller" extension in the list and enable "Allow access to file URLs"
 - Open a new tab and try opening a local file, the controls should show up

+### History

+This extension was forked from the fantastic [Video Speed Controller] (https://github.com/igrigorik/videospeed) extension in Sep.
+2021.
+Huge thanks to [@igrigorik](igrigorik) and all other contributors for such a great project.
+Watch Faster was created in order to fix issues, add new features, and provide updates at a... faster speed (so meta).

 ### License